You can now remote control your Kenwood radio both in a local LAN and over the Internet.

 All connections are made from the rear 25 pin connector on the radio.

-The radio can simultaneously be used as a standard radio with its control head, microphone and speaker.
+The radio can simultaneously be used both remotely and as a standard radio with its control head, microphone and speaker.

 The radio shall be programmed with: